 Placing Greenery Around Our Manger Scene

-Or you can purchase one piece at a time.
-Make sure you are purchasing either ALL standard pieces or ALL Larger pieces
+You can purchase one piece at a time, but make sure you are purchasing either ALL standard pieces or ALL Larger pieces

-We chose the "large" versiion for our community nativity set.
-We ordered this one, and it arrived in four days.
+We chose the "large" version for our community nativity set.
+It arrived in four days.
 It sure adds a lot to our little town.

-This standard size is 4 ft tall at its tallest area, which is from the base to the top of the star.
-In reading the reviews, I saw where several people were worried that it would be too small, but were very pleased when it was erected.
+This standard size is 4 ft tall at its tallest, which is from the base to the top of the star.
+In reading the reviews, I saw that several people were worried that it would be too small, but were very pleased when it was erected.